 Stir-stick paint organizer

 When you buy custom-mixed paint, the paint clerk slaps the mix label on top of the can.
 I always ask for an extra label to wrap around a stir stick.
 When I’m done with the project, I let the stir stick dry and drill a hole near the top of it.
 Then I label both the stick and the can with the name of the room where I used the paint.
 I hang the stir sticks near the cans of leftover paint.
 With both the color formula and a dried paint sample in view, I don’t have to pull down every can to find the right one for touch-ups.
-These are the things no one tells you about owning a home.

 I use cardboard appliance boxes as collapsible sawhorses.
 They’re lightweight and plenty strong for many tasks.
 They hold heavy workpieces like doors without wobbling and fold up flat in seconds.
 You can cut them to a comfortable working height with a utility knife.
 Try these home decor ideas to make your home look more expensive.